kiran-harbak/zymmr/docs/work-items/link.md

 Access linked items through:

-- Relationships tab
-- Work item details
-- Quick view panel
+1. Navigate to the source work item
+2. Click the **Related Task** tab located below milestones
+3. find the related tasks list.

 ### Remove Links

 To remove a link:

-1. Open work item
+1. Navigate to the source work item
-2. Navigate to links section
+2. Click the **Related Task** tab located below milestones
+3. find the work item link to be removed from the related tasks list.
-3. Click remove icon
+4. Click remove link icon

 ::: tip Best Practices